Willie Nelson Blasts Trump For Separating Immigrant Children From Parents, Calls Policy ‘Outrageous’

 — The Hill (@thehill) June 16, 2018

-Despite opposition from a number of groups including Willie Nelson, religious leaders, and even political allies, Donald Trump has not backed down from the policy and said that Democrats are to blame for not negotiating with him on immigration reform.
+Despite opposition from a number of groups, including Willie Nelson, religious leaders, and even political allies, Donald Trump has not backed down from the policy and said that Democrats are to blame for not negotiating with him on immigration reform.